bihealth/sodar-server/docs_manual/source/sodar_release_notes.rst

 Unreleased
 ==========

+Update for multiple new features and major SODAR Core upgrade.

 - iRODS delete requests for data objects and collections
 - Diff comparison for sample sheet versions
 - Sample sheet creation from templates using cubi-tk